NATO commits to future Ukraine membership, drums up aid - NewsBreak

 Some ministers made pledges of military support for Ukraine, others for financial and nonlethal aid.

-Slovakia said that it was providing 30 armored personnel carriers and more artillery.
+Slovakia said that it was providing Ukraine with 30 armored personnel carriers and more artillery.

 During the two-day meeting, Blinken will announce substantial U.S. aid for Ukraine’s energy grid, U.S. officials said.
 Ukraine’s network has been battered countrywide since early October by targeted Russian strikes, in what U.S. officials call a Russian campaign to weaponize the coming winter cold.